ruricolist/cmd/README.md

 ## Controlling with hooks

 There are two hooks you can use to control `cmd`.
-These are exported from the `cmd/hooks` package (so you can `:use :cmd`) without having to worry about them.
-Both hooks expect a function of one argument.
+These are exported from the `cmd/hooks` package (so you can `:use :cmd` without having to worry about them.)
+Both hooks expect a list of functions of one argument.

-The hook `*message-hook*`, if provided, is called with the external program and its arguments, quoted like a shell command.
+The hook `*message-hook*` is called with the external program and its arguments, quoted as a shell command line.
 This can be useful for logging commands as they are run.

 The hook `*proc-hook*` is called with the process object (as returned by `uiop:launch-program`).
 This can be useful if you want to be able to track what is being run in a particular dynamic extent.